-On Federated Learning
+On Federated Learning as Technoimaginary

 Beckert's work on "fictional expectations" helps explain this gap.
 He describes how "imagined futures help to explain actors' willingness to commit themselves to endeavors despite the incalculability of outcomes and environmental pressures to conform to established behaviors" (Beckert, 2016, p.
 37).
 The fictional expectation of FL - that it would enable Swedish organisations to benefit from Icelandic algorithms without the hard work of building data infrastructure - mobilised resources and created positions.
 Whether the expectation was achievable was a question the fiction didn't require anyone to answer.